francescomascari/francescomascari.github.io/_pages/about.md

 My PhD Co-Advisor is [Marta Catalano](https://martacatalano.github.io/) (LUISS University).

-The present webpage can be intended as a digital version of my academic CV.
+This webpage can be intended as a digital version of my academic CV.
 Feel free to browse it!
 Here is an analog version of it: [academic CV](https://github.com/user-attachments/files/16173440/Mascari_CV_edu.pdf)